Order of Royal and Select Masters

 The Order of Royal and Select Masters is an appendant order of Freemasonry and frequently referred to as 'Cryptic Degrees'.
-In England and Wales, the degrees are practiced as a stand-alone organisation of Freemasonry while in some other Masonic Constitutions, they form part of the York Rite.
+In England and Wales, the degrees are practiced as a stand-alone organisation of Freemasonry while in some other Masonic Constitutions, particularly in North America they, it is a part of the York Rite.

 History

 The Grand Council of Royal and Select Masters of England and Wales and its Districts and Councils Overseas was formally constituted on 29 July 1873 by four English councils that had been chartered two years earlier by the York Rite Grand Council of New York (see Cryptic Masonry).
 These four English councils organized themselves as a sovereign body under the leadership of G.R.
 Portal, a Past Grand Master of the Order of Mark Master Masons, who also became first Grand Master of the Order of Royal and Select Masters.
-The Order is today administrated from Mark Masons' Hall, London.
+The Order is today administered from Mark Masons' Hall, London.

 Qualification for membership

 In England and Wales, all Master Masons who are both Royal Arch and Mark Master Masons are eligible for membership of this Order.
 Members wear a jewel and a characteristic apron which is triangular in shape.